thanapatKJ/QuaranClean/README.md

 "moment": "^2.29.4",

 Descriptions
-- Change inactive -> On-hold
+- Change some alert to teacher suggestion
+- set to 20meter